spellshift/realm/docs/_docs/user-guide/eldritch.md

 The <b>file.replace_all</b> method finds all strings matching a regex pattern in the specified file and replaces them with the value.

+### file.template
+`file.template(template_path: str, dst: str, args: Dict<String, Value>, autoescape: bool) -> None`

+The <b>file.template</b> method will read a Jinja2 template file from disk, fill in the variables using `args` and then write it to the destination specified.
+If the destination file doesn't exist it will be created (if the parent directory exists).
+If the destination file does exist it will be overwritten.
+The `args` dictionary currently supports values of: `int`, `str`, and `List`.
+`autoescape` when true will perform HTML character escapes according to the [OWASP XSS guidelines](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html)

 ### file.timestomp
 `file.timestomp(src: str, dst: str) -> None`